reprohack/reprohack-hq/CODE_OF_CONDUCT.md

   viewpoint doesn’t mean that they’re wrong.
 Don’t forget that it is human to err and blaming each other doesn’t get us anywhere.
 Instead, focus on helping to resolve issues and learning from mistakes.

+* **We are all here to make Research Better!**: As a participant reviewing authors' work, be mindful that they are being incredibly brave by sharing their work for review!
+  Many authors will be self-taught and will have tried their best to make their work reproducible, often with no formal training or guidance on how to do it.
+  Yet they are allowing the community to learn from examining their work.
+Please appreciate their efforts and make your comments and suggestions in good faith.

+  Equally, as authors receiving feedback, please be mindful of the fact that reviewers may be complete beginners.
+You may receive suggestions that are simplistic or unworkable.
+  Please engage with them in good faith and use them to help reviewers learn.
+  Also, what appears obvious to you the author may well seem cryptic or confusing to folks outside your project.
+Embrace any feedback regarding incomplete or confusing documentation as valuable insight.

 ### Diversity Statement